K-7/knowledge/ML.md

 # What is Machine Learning ?

-- Provides systems the ability to automatically learn and improve from experience without being explicitly programmed
+- Provide system's the ability to automatically learn and improve from experience without being explicitly programmed
 - Eg: Imagine you are going to bowling and its your first day
 - A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.